-For all of us 2020 was a year like no other and one we may want to consign to the proverbial dustbin.
-But, like any pebble cast into a lake, the ripples of disruption will continue to radiate and in the case of the pandemic, for generations to come most probably.
-Many commentators believe the ‘real’ repercussions are only just being felt and will get much, much worse with the phase out of the government’s furlough and business assistance packages.
+But, like any pebble cast into a lake, these ripples of disruption will continue to radiate and in the case of the pandemic, for generations to come.
+Many commentators believe the ‘real’ repercussions are only just being felt and will get much, much worse with the phase out of the government and business assistance packages.
 Leaving some already vulnerable organisations struggling to survive and many people facing the prospect of losing their job.

-With the vaccines marching over the hill to do battle with the virus, minds are inexorably turning to what comes next and how we save businesses, organisations, jobs, rebuild our shattered economy and deal with the societal issues that have been amplified by Covid-19.
+With the vaccines doing battle with the virus, minds are inexorably turning to what comes next and how we save businesses, organisations, jobs, rebuild our shattered economy and deal with the societal issues that have been amplified by Covid-19.
 One thing is for certain we will not return to what was, the disruption genie is well and truly out of the bottle.

 Across most of the disruptive primary forces we regularly track at APTIM-Solutions, we see an uplift in the speed and intensification of disruptive (not continuous) change.
 To use a current metaphor, the pandemic has provided a significant and irreversible ‘jab’ of stimulus, much akin to a massive electric shock.
 Make no mistake if you thought you had 5 to 10 years before you had to make fundamental changes then you need to think again, and rapidly.